Keep Your Estrogen Levels Balanced With These 3 Tips

-Estrogen imbalance can lead to weight issues, infertility, and even cancer.
+Estrogen imbalance can lead to weight issues, fertility struggles, and even cancer.

 The body has its own unique way of balancing levels of estrogen as and when needed.
 For example, estrogen levels need to increase for the endometrial wall to thicken, and they are at their peak just before ovulation.
 For successful ovulation to occur, estrogen levels need to taper drastically.

 If this does not occur, the ovum is not released and it remains within the ovary.
-This leads to many complicated health issues, including infertility.
+This leads to many complicated health issues, including trouble getting pregnant.